slior/LiterateJS/README.md

 ## Dependencies

-The code depends on JQuery, though this dependency can be easily removed at this time.
+The code depends on JQuery.
 Other than that, the example uses Bootstrap and Highlight.JS, but the literate programming doesn't rely on that.